4 years full-time.

 Current Australian Year 12 Students:

 Apply for entry through UAC.
-Entry based on ATAR or equivalent.
+Entry based on Selection Rank or equivalent.

 Non-school leavers and previous Australian Year 12 students: